adas2/pavostore/README.md

     - Caching mechanism could be improved with better preloading and replacement algorithms.

 * How many milliseconds it takes for the client to get a response on average?
 How could you improve the latency?
-    - Cache only latency ~TBD
+    - Cache only latency ~10-14ms
-    - File I/O latency for sample input ~TBD
+    - File I/O latency for sample input ~15ms (not much of a difference)

 * What are some failure patterns that you can anticipate?
     - File system gets corrupted, wrong/no value is returned